awsdocs/iam-user-guide/doc_source/getting-set-up.md

 **Important**
 The IAM best practices have been updated\.
 As a [best practice](best-practices.md), require human users to use federation with an identity provider to access AWS using temporary credentials\.
 An additional best practice recommendation is to require workloads to use temporary credentials with IAM roles to access AWS\.
 IAM users are to be used only in very limited scenarios where an IAM role cannot be assumed\.
 To learn about using AWS IAM Identity Center \(successor to AWS Single Sign\-On\) to create users with temporary credentials, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

 AWS Identity and Access Management \(IAM\) helps you securely control access to Amazon Web Services \(AWS\) and your account resources\.
-IAM can also keep your account credentials private\.
+IAM can also keep your sign\-in credentials private\.
 You don't need to specifically sign up to use IAM\.
 There is no charge to use IAM\.

-**Note**
-IAM works only with AWS products that are integrated with IAM\.
-For a list of services that support IAM, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.

 Use IAM to give identities, such as users and roles, access to resources in your account\.
-As a [best practice](best-practices.md), we recommend that you require human users to use federation with an identity provider to access AWS using temporary credentials\.
 For example, you can use IAM with existing users in your corporate directory that you manage external to AWS or you can create users in AWS using AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.
 Federated identities assume defined IAM roles to access only the resources they need\.
 For more information about IAM Identity Center, see [What is IAM Identity Center?](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide\.*

-As a security best practice, do not create IAM users to grant access to humans user because they have long term credentials\.
+**Note**
+IAM works only with AWS products that are integrated with IAM\.
+For a list of services that support IAM, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.

 **Topics**
 + [Access control methods](#AccessControlMethods)